In this article we are going to analyze Unity’s FixedUpdate method which allows us to make changes over time in our projects.

-Before continuing I leave a video in which I did some tests in Unity to better understand the methods Start, Update and FixedUpdate and how is the order of execution of them.
+Before continuing I leave a video in which I did some tests in Unity to better understand the difference between Update and FixedUpdate and how is the order of execution of them.
 To understand this will help you to detect the moments in the execution of the code in which it is convenient to carry out this or that task.

 FixedUpdate Method in Unity – MonoBehaviours

 The Update function is defined in the MonoBehaviour class and will run automatically in each frame of the game if the MonoBehaviour is active.

 By default, the time between consecutive FixedUpdate runs is 20 milliseconds or 0.02 seconds.
 This time can be seen and modified in the tab Edit > Project Settings > Time – Fixed Timestep.